MiguelPartosa/P5js-Glitter-Scatter/README.md

-# Hello
+# Hello 😁

-This is my first ever project in p5.
-All previous project were in Processing
+## Goal of this project

+Using **P5JS** to make balls and scatter them around like they're a bunch of glitter/star objects

+### Things I should have learned sooner about p5

+-   Calling `Background(red,blue,green,alpha < 255)` does not fully cover the background to make a _trailing effect_ even after multiple calls.
+It will leave a ghosting effect.
+-   Using multiple p5js Files is as easy as adding `<script src="anotherScript.js"></script>` to the main html file.

-### ~29/05/2024 Goals
+### Short term Goals

 -   [x] Relearn the basic structure of p5
 -   [x] Embedded into an html to look like one page
--   [ ] Complete ball logic
--   [ ] Mouse Click and drag feature to launch balls
+-   [ ] ~~Mouse Click and drag feature to launch balls~~
--   [ ] Ball trail and deleting the balls once their lifetime is over
+-   [x] Ball trail and deleting the balls once their lifetime is over
+-   [ ] ~~Ball physics~~
 -   [ ] Obstacles or options to release multiple balls at once
 -   [ ] Add interactive buttons to change/alter simulation

 ### If I come back to this

--   [ ] Documentation easy enough for a beginner to understand
--   [ ] Properly integrate TailwindCSS with npm for future use
+-   [ ] Shift from frame/draw dependance to something more reliable for consistent viewing accross different devices
-    -   [ ] Might also be worth looking into loading p5 with npm
+-   [ ] Performance improvements where possible